Credit Transfer Policy

 following additional criteria:

-- If the student obtained his/her PYP from a university with an
+- If the student obtained his/her PYP from a university with English

 as the medium of instruction and completed for at least one semester

-with 12 credit hours earned from his/her academic major, then only the
+with 12 credit hours earned from his/her academic major, then he/she is exempted from taking the whole PYP program at PSU;

 - If the student completed only the foundation year or PYP (Two semesters) at any other university regardless of the grades, will get the Intensive English Language and the First Part of the Preparatory Year Program (PYP) at PSU waived, then have a chance to take the PSU English and Math promotion exams;